rethinkdb/rethinkdb/NOTES.md

 ### API-breaking changes ###

-* TODO: eqJoin ordering
-* TODO: Changed geo multi index semantics
+* The `eqJoin` command no longer returns results in the order of its first input.
+You can pass in the new `{ordered: true}` option to restore the previous behavior.
+* Operations on geospatial multi indexes now emit duplicate results if multiple index keys of a given document match the query.
+You can append the `.distinct()` command in order to restore the previous behavior.
 * TODO: `returnChanges: "always"` on `insert` now generates {error: } documents
 * Changefeeds on queries of the form `orderBy(...).limit(...).filter(...)` are no longer allowed.
 Previous versions of RethinkDB allowed the creation of such changefeeds, but did not provide the correct semantics.
 * TODO: Coercing non-unicode binary to string
 * TODO: r.minval and r.maxval in secondary index functions
-* TODO: No more global r.wait, r.rebalance, r.reconfigure
+* The commands `r.wait`, `r.rebalance` and `r.reconfigure` can no longer be called on the global `r` scope.
+Previously, these commands defaulted to the `"test"` database implicitly.
+Now they have to be explicitly called on either a database or table object.
+  For example: `r.db("test").wait()`, `r.db("test").rebalance()`, etc.

 ### Deprecated APIs ###

 * TODO: deprecated `each`
 * TODO: deprecated `auth_key`.
 Talk about how it gets migrated etc.

+### Supported distributions ###

+We no longer provide packages for Debian 7.x (Wheezy).

 ## New features ##

-* TODO: Users & Permissions
+* TODO: Users & Permissions (#4519)
 * TODO: TLS (Linux and OS X only)
-* TODO: Windows
+* TODO: Windows (64 bit only, Windows 7 and up)
-* TODO: fold
+* Added a `fold` command to allow stateful transformations on ordered streams. (#3736)
 * Added support for changefeeds on `getIntersecting` queries. (#4777)

 ## Improvements ##

+TODO: Make sure eachAsync is properly mentioned (#5056?)

 * Server
  * The `--bind` option can now be specified separately for the web UI (`--bind-http`),